Night at the Museum: Plot

-The next day, McPhee attempts to fire Larry after news reports about the night's strange events—such as The Neanderthals leaving cave paintings in the museum's subway station, and Rexy's dinosaur tracks in Central Park—but the publicity boosts museum attendance.
-Larry is rehired, goes to Nick's school's next career day and celebrates that night with a party, with Nick, Rebecca and the exhibits in attendance.
-Cecil, Gus and Reginald, rather than being turned in to the police by Larry, are forced to work as museum janitors as punishment for their crimes, and they clean up after the party.
+The next day, McPhee attempts to fire Larry after news reports about the night's strange events, such as the Neanderthals leaving cave paintings in the museum's subway station and Rexy's dinosaur tracks in Central Park, but the publicity boosts museum attendance.
+Larry is rehired, goes to Nick's next school career day, and celebrates that night with a party, with Nick, Rebecca and the exhibits.
+In a post-credits scene, it is revealed that the former guards, rather than being turned in to the police by Larry, must work as museum janitors as punishment for their actions, so they clean up after the party.